5400.5: Academic Credit for Expelled Students and Students Suspended for Ten School Days or More through Alternative Courses or Programs

 1. Notice.
-All students expelled from the District will be advised in writing of the availability of alternative courses or programs.
+All students expelled from the District will be advised in writing of the availability of District alternative courses or programs.

 a.
 High School: Expelled students will be assigned to a District-approved program that provides approved courses of study designed to support their academic needs.